 2026/27 Differential Rates

-• the average household will pay an additional $2.98 per week, or $155 per year
+For the average residential ratepayer the increase will be an additional $2.98 per week, or $155 per year.

 Our focus will be on continuing to provide: